chrisglein/chrisglein.github.io/heist/rules.md

 ## Distribute food
 For each job, players claim food tokens according to their number of contribution markers on the track.
 The player with the most markers gets 1st choice of food token, the 2nd place will choose next, and so on.
 Ties are broken by whoever among the tied players has a token furthest ahead on the track.

-If all food tokens have been claimed for that job, any player with at least one contribution marker will instead take 1 <span class="trash">trash</span> instead.
+If all food tokens have been claimed for that job, any player with at least one contribution marker will instead take 1 <span class="trash">trash</span>.

 ## Most points wins
 Each player calculates their total score from their tokens: